tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 - P/E = market price for the company/Net Income
 - P/E ratio is simply a current snapshot in time. it looks at the company's present performance in order to determine the value of its future performance.
 This is often a dangerous path if you fail to consider the other variables
 - conservative investor looks for stocks with a P/E ratio below 15, or, in other words, the return should at the very least be 6.67% (which is 1/15) annually.
 She does not buy into hopes and dreams and she does not think she can spot the new Microsoft.
 Instead, she busy into a company that is already making a decent profit compared to the price she pays.

+## rule 3: low price to book ratio
+- price-to-book ratio = market price per share/book value per share
+- measures how much the investor pays for every $1 of hte company's equity.
+- Benjamin Graham would try to find companies that had a P/B ratio of below 1.5 as a threshold for indicating value.

+## rule 4: set a safe discount rate

 # Scope and Limits of Security Analysis
 - common obstacles to analyst